krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Actively manage (inventory, track, and correct) all enterprise assets (end-user devices including
+> "Actively manage (inventory, track, and correct) all enterprise assets (end-user devices including portable and
-> portable and mobile; network devices; non-computing/IoT devices; and servers) connected to the
+> mobile; network devices; non-computing/IoT devices; and servers) connected to the infrastructure physically,
-> infrastructure physically, virtually, remotely, and those within cloud environments, to accurately
+> virtually, remotely, and those within cloud environments, to accurately know the totality of assets that need to be
-> know the totality of assets that need to be monitored and protected within the enterprise."
+> monitored and protected within the enterprise."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                                        | The Seed Feature                                                                                                     | Evidence/Audit Value                                                                                      |
 | ------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |